hstov3/neo4j_hw_simple_api/README.md

 [INFO] ------------------------------------------------------------------------
 ```

     The process should end with a `BUILD SUCCESS`.
-This builds the `simple_api-<version>.jar` file.
+This builds the `simple_api-<version>.jar` file, where "<version>" will be replaced with the actual version, e.g., "0.0.1".

-5. For running from command line a maven assembly target is used to build a single jar file that contains all dependencies.
+5. To run from the command line, a maven assembly target is used to build a single jar file that contains all dependencies.
 Execute the following command:

 ```cmd
 $ mvn assembly:single